Updated on 12/26/18

 Denial-of-service attacks obliterate availability -- but not necessarily the integrity of the data, infrastructure or service.
 Unavailable data may have integrity.
 Available data that is somewhat inaccurate is said to have low integrity.
 In some contexts availability is more important than integrity.

 Here is a theoretical example of having available data but without integrity.
 Availability (of data) in a financial institution may be achievable with the help of store-and-forward servers.
-(For example, Fiserv makes such a server; you can read about it here.)
+(For example, Fiserv makes such a server; you used to be able to read about it here at https://www.fiserv.com/industries/bank-platforms/cleartouch/cleartouch-teller.aspx.)
 These servers make funds available to customers when the main server of account balances is down for maintenance.
 In theory these store-and-forward server may not connected to each other.
 They may be connected to ATMs so customers can still process transactions without communication to the main server.
 Thus a customer could illegally make withdrawals from different, independent cash-dispensing machines during the maintenance period.
 These independent machines may dispense funds according to the last balance they were given before the maintenance period (via the store-and-forward servers).
 Thus the cumulative withdrawal amount could be beyond what would have been dispensed had the ATMs been able to communicate with the centralized server.
 In this example, data integrity and accuracy were lacking during the maintenance window, but transactional availability was preserved.

 Store-and-forward TCP/IP servers may accumulate packets for future availability.
 Integrity may be present during the storage period, but availability is lacking until the servers can forward the packets.